hannorein/rebound/docs/integrators.md

 This is particularly helpful for developing new numerical methods: you have complete control over the integration step, but can fall back to many features of REBOUND such as setting up orbits, calculating orbital parameters, calculating energy errors, etc.
 Furthermore, if your custom integrator needs to store any data, this is automatically saved in Simulationarchive snapshpts, allowing you to easily restart simulations.

-To enable a custom integrator, you must select `REB_INTEGRATOR_CUSTOM` and then setup various function pointers in the `ri_custom` struct.
+To enable a custom integrator, you must set `integrator` and setup various function pointers in the `ri_custom` struct.
 This feature is intended to be used from C and we do currently not provide a python interface.
 There is one [basic C example](../c_examples/custom_integrator) and one more [advanced C example](../c_examples/custom_integrator_with_data) which show the usage.